aws-samples/reinvent-2018-social-news-app/README.md

 );
 ```

+## Validating your configuration

+When you open the app for the first time, you will see a blank screen.
+This is because there is no data in your Amazon DynamoDB table.

+In the upper-right hand corner there is a menu to upload sample data.
+After the upload, you should refresh the data, again in the upper-right hand corner and then the articles should show up.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.